-Land created by Dutch by draining water from an area
+Land created by the Dutch by draining water from the an area.

-The theory that the physical environment may set limits on human actions, but the people have the ability to adjust to the physical environment and choose a course of action from many alternatives.
+The theory that the physical environment may set limits on human actions, but people have the ability to adjust to the physical environment and choose a course of action from man alternatives.

-The meridian designated as 0° longitude, which passes through the Royal Observatory at Greenwich, England.
+The meridian designated as 0 longitude, that passes through the Royal Observatory at Greenwich England.

-A North-South line designated in the Land Ordinance of 1785 to facilitate the surveying and numbering of townships in the United States.
+A north-south line designated in the Land Ordinance of 1875 to facilitate the surveying and numbering townships in the United States.

-The system used to transfer locations from Earth's surface to a flat map
+The system used to transfer locations on Earth's surface to a flat map.